Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Comparison to related work

 \subsection{Local versus non-local privacy}

 It is also worthwhile to make some comparisons to work on non-local forms of differential privacy, mainly to understand the differences between local and global forms of privacy. \citet{ChaudhuriHs12} provide lower bounds for estimation of certain one-dimensional statistics based on a two-point family of problems.
 Their techniques differ from those of the current paper, and do not appear to provide bounds on the statistic being estimated, but rather one that is near to it. \citet{BeimelKaNi10} provide some bounds on sample complexity in the ``probably approximate correct'' (PAC) framework of learning theory, though extensions to other inferential tasks are unclear.
-Other work on non-local privacy~\cite[e.g.,][]{HallRiWa11,ChaudhuriMoSa11, Smith11}) shows that for various types of estimation problems, adding Laplacian noise leads to degraded convergence rates in at most lower-order terms.
-In contrast, our work shows that in the setting of local privacy, the Laplacian mechanism can be highly sub-optimal, meaning that it actually degrades the convergence rate.
+Other work on non-local privacy~\cite[e.g.,][]{HallRiWa11,ChaudhuriMoSa11, Smith11} shows that for various types of estimation problems, adding Laplacian noise leads to degraded convergence rates in at most lower-order terms.
+In contrast, our work shows that the Laplace mechanism may be highly sub-optimal in local privacy.

 To understand convergence rates for non-local privacy, let us return to estimation of a multinomial distribution in $\simplex_d$, based on observations $\statrv_i \in \{e_j\}_{j=1}^d$.
 In this case, adding a noise vector $W \in \R^d$ with i.i.d.\ entries distributed as $\laplace(\diffp n)$ provides differential privacy~\cite{DworkKeMcMiNa06}; the associated mean-squared error is at most